bt909/imap-mailstat-exporter/README.md

 [![publish](https://github.com/bt909/imap-mailstat-exporter/actions/workflows/publish.yaml/badge.svg)](https://github.com/bt909/imap-mailstat-exporter/actions/workflows/publish.yaml)
  [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This is a prometheus exporter which gives you metrics for how many emails you have in your INBOX and in additional configured folders.

+Connections to IMAP are only TLS enrypted supported, either via TLS or STARTTLS.

 > **Note**
 > This exporter is in early development and at the moment highly adjusted for my personal usecase.